 If you are using a database, look for the icon and that will take you to the journal article if we subscribe to it, or will allow you to send an ILL form (already filled out!), if we don't subscribe.

 Print Journals: On the lower level, the journals are arranged by call number and are split between compact shelving and open shelving.
 1995 is the cutoff date for compact shelving, so any volumes published 1995 and before will be in compact shelving, and anything published after 1995 will be out on the open shelves!

-Circulation rules for journals vary with each library.
-Due to the high price of science journals, circulation of journals at Cornell is not encouraged, but is allowed for faculty (but not students).
-Bound journals may be kept out for a week, unbound issues for overnight.
-Since journals are not barcoded at Cornell, check-out is accomplished the old-fashioned way, by filling out a card at the Circulation Desk.
-Basically no one checks out print journals anymore - if you need an article that is only available in print, ask at the office and we will give you a card so you can copy what you need on our copier.
-If you are extra nice, we'll even scan it for you!!
+Basically no one checks out (or even uses) print journals anymore - so if you need an article that is only available in print, ask at the office and we will give you a card so you can copy what you need on our copier.
+If you are extra nice, we might even SCAN it for you!!

 Space for Reserve materials is severely limited in Cornell, especially behind the Circulation Desk.
 So please, only put on reserve what is absolutely needed by your classes.
 If you would like to set up some sort of suggested-reading shelf, we can arrange that on the so-called Honors shelves.
 Reserves are taken care of by Terry, so if you have any questions, feel free to contact her.
 An e-mail will be coming out with specifics, but for now, here are some Cornell Reserve rules: